- What is Cloud Automation Stack (CAS)?

 itopia Partner Portal

 - How does the migration process from on-premises infrastructure to itopia Provisioned Cloud Desktops work?

-To migrate an IT environment, an IT Service Provider must first login to itopia and create a deployment in the system.
-Once the deployment is created, a site must be created for each location of that IT Service Provider’s deployment, for example any satellite offices. itopia send automatic welcome email to you since you will be will be migrating to itopia Cloud Desktops.
+To migrate an IT environment, an IT professional must first login to itopia and create a deployment in the system.
+Once the deployment is created, itopia sends automatic welcome email to you since you will be migrating to itopia + GCP Cloud Desktops.
 Those e-mails contain a link to run the Discovery tool at each user’s workstation.
 This can be done by the end-users themselves, however, some administrators like to do this themselves.
 Once a user runs discovery, they will get a list of applications on their machine.
 That user is then asked to indicate which applications he or she uses.
-That data is then transmitted to the administrators through itopia.
-The IT Service Provider then has the option to audit each user’s discovered information to prevent a blind launch.
-The IT Service Provider can audit users, applications, security groups, folders, servers, workstations, printers, and network nodes.
-Once the IT Service Provider is ready to launch to the cloud, itopia will guide them through the migration process and notify the IT Service Provider when this is complete.
+That data is then transmitted to the administrators through itopia CAS.
+The IT professional then has the option to audit each user’s discovered information to prevent a blind launch.
+The IT professional can audit users, applications, security groups, folders, servers, workstations, printers, and network nodes.
+Once the IT professional is ready to launch to the cloud, itopia will guide them through the migration process and notify them when this is complete.

 - What is the Management Portal?

-The Management Portal is a single pane of glass management suite that allows IT Service Providers to discover, provision and manage their deployments’ cloud hosted desktops and servers.
+The Management Portal is a single pane of glass management suite that allows IT professional to discover, provision, migrate and manage their deployments’ cloud hosted desktops and servers.

 - How am I billed for itopia?

-Users of the free tier will not be billed for using itopia.
-Those on paid tiers will be charged a monthly or annual fee dependent on their selection when upgrading to a paid plan.
+Users are charged a monthly or annual fee dependent on their selection when subscribing to a paid plan.